Monthly Tech-Tip from Tony Hansen SignUp

 Cone 8 oxidation wood ash glazed planter

 H463 with a wood ash glaze.
 This ash glaze version was just the cone 6 version (referred to elsewhere on this page) fired to cone 8.
-The higher temperature produced much more variegation in this rutile and cobalt version of the recipe.
+The higher temperature produced much more melt fluidity and variegation in this rutile and cobalt version of the recipe.
 A thicker application on the outside caused cracking during drying, that produced crawling that added to the aesthetic.
 By Tony Hansen.

 Inbound Photo Links